 An aggravated DWI differs from a regular DWI because first and second-offense DWIs are usually charged as misdemeanors.
 Unlike a first offense, conviction as an aggravated DWI offender is a felony with a jail time of up to seven years.

 On the other hand, third and subsequent intoxication-related incidents are charged as felonies.
 Felony DWI may result in enhanced penalties that increase with each subsequent conviction.

 First and second DWI offenses are treated as misdemeanors and carry misdemeanor criminal penalties.
 A third DWI offense is a Class D felony, persistent offender.
 Your fourth aggravated DWI offense will result in a Class C felony charge.
 Fifth-time offenders deemed habitual DWI offenders are usually charged with a Class B felony, chronic offender.

 Penalties for Aggravated DWI

-The penalties imposed will typically be dependent on the type of aggravated DWI one is convicted with and if they have prior convictions of driving while ability impaired.
+The penalties will typically depend on the type of drunk driving offense one is convicted of and if they have prior convictions of driving while ability impaired.